3D-visualizer-using-AR/Phase-1/README.md

 # 3D viusalizer of Graphical Shapes using AR
-This is the report of Major project phase 1
+It contains the report of Major project phase 1